Notalib/nativescript-webview-ext/README.md

 | Events emitted from the webview | Raised when nsWebViewBridge.emit(...) is called inside the webview. args in an `WebViewEventData` |

 ### WebView

+Inside the WebView we have the nsWebViewBridge for sending events between the NativeScript-layer and the WebView.
+Note: The bridge will only be available `DOMContentLoaded` or `onload` inside the WebView.

 | Function | Description |
 | --- | --- |